3a3del/RTOS-Communicating-Tasks-Project/README.md

 ## Important Notes

-- You can check out the specifications of the project in details in the 'RTOS_Prjct - 2024'
+- You can check out the specifications of the project in details in the `RTOS_Prjct - 2024`
 - You will gain practical experience in implementing RTOS concepts and handling inter-task communication and synchronization in embedded systems.